Active Travel Fund; Dropped Kerbs

 • installation of tactile (bumpy) paving at uncontrolled crossing points

-Dropped kerb works are taking place at various locations in Romsey.
-For the safety of the public and the work force, these works are being carried out under temporary two-way, three-way, four-way traffic lights or give and take signage depending on the location and character of the road.
+Remedial works on some of the dropped kerbs works are taking place at various locations in Romsey.
+For the safety of the public and the work force, these works are being carried out under give and take.
+Works started on 1 July for approximately three days.

 Chandler's Ford